 Returns vary, of course, depending on the years you are invested and the economic environment.
 But over the long haul, investing in stocks early — even small amounts — can pay off in the future.

-Mutual funds and exchange traded funds (ETFs) are two easy ways to start investing.
+To get started, two investment vehicles you may want to consider are mutual funds and exchange traded funds (ETFs).
 A mutual fund is a collective investment which pools funds from many investors to invest in stocks, bonds or other securities.
 ETFs work much the same way but unlike mutual funds, ETFs can be bought and sold like a stock as the price goes up or down during the day.

 How to Pay Off Student Loans Ahead of Schedule